My Fasting Challenge, Then Full Circle to Eat, Pray, and Love.

 Day #1 - Thinking About This Journey

-The night before, as I was up and down all through the night with stomach issues; I believe from a virus that had been going around, I come to realize how miserable not only I was in that moment, but I had been miserable in life in recent days as well.
+The night before, as I was up and down all through the night with stomach issues, I believe from a virus that had been going around, I came to realize how miserable not only I was in that moment, but how I was miserable in life in recent days as well.
 What was I going to do about this?
-Pray, of course, but my usual prayer routine would only relieve my pain and worry for a little while, and as I stepped back into the routine of life, I would still be tense.
-Not that I didn’t believe God spoke to me through my prayers and guided me along, but because, I lost him somehow through my days.
-How would I keep him with me, and hear him when he spoke reverent guidance to help me keep moving forward through my journey?
+Pray, of course, but my usual prayer routine would only relieve my pain and worry for a little while and as I stepped back into the routine of life I would still be tense.
+Not that I didn’t believe God spoke to me through my prayers and guided me along, but somehow I had lost him through my days.
+How would I keep him with me, and hear his voice when he spoke reverent guidance to help me keep moving forward through my journey?

 Later, when I awoke, I started digging deeper into my plan.
 What, if anything, was aloud for me to eat?
-How would I refrain from food, as I really knew I didn’t want to eat, but was concerned if I didn’t eat a little of something, that I would be sicker than I already was?
-Again, what was my purpose for fasting and would it do what I needed it to do for my body and soul?
+How would I refrain from food, as I knew I didn’t want to eat but was concerned if I didn’t eat a little of something, that I would be sicker than I already was?
+Again, what was my purpose for fasting, and would it do what I needed it to do for my body and soul?

-So, I knew I wanted to fast for spiritual guidance, and for hopes it would show me a better vision of myself in order to move forward with encouragement, without the other stresses that, as of lately, have really brought me down.
+So, I knew I wanted to fast for spiritual guidance, and for hopes, it would show me a better vision of myself to move forward with encouragement, without the other stresses that, as of late, have brought me down.
 If I was honest with myself, I knew the worry and stress could be the problem to my stomach issues.
-This is how I thought to get rid of them; a desperation for connection with my God, but mostly connecting with myself with God’s help.
+This is how I thought to get rid of them; desperation for connection with my God, but mostly connecting with myself with God’s help.

 I’m not sure what day two will bring, but I’m excited for tomorrow.
 I feel better.
 I think about my friend Manatita at this point, and how he always tells me I’m a part of a purpose to bring light.
 I finally totally get that today, as I do believe that myself.
 Thank you, Manatita.
 Day #1 is dedicated to you.